 If you're having a hard time getting your head around this trigger, here's what you need to know.

 According to the National Headache Foundation’s website...

 "Tyramine is produced in foods from the natural breakdown of the amino acid tyrosine."

-It is not something that gets added to the foods we eat but the levels increase with age.
-When the foods are not fresh they ferment.
-So then, this means aged foods create Tyramine from their own natural process.
+It's not something that gets added to the foods we eat but the levels increase as the food ages.
+When the foods are not fresh they begin to ferment.
+So then, this means some foods create tyramine from their own natural aging process.

 Aged foods that are fermented like soy sauce, sauerkraut and salami are considered to be the worst offenders.

 These are easy to test.
 Just take them out of your diet for a week, or a month if you can.
 And then introduce just one back into your diet, once a week.

 Allow 4 days between testing the food.
 You can also test for amount if its something you really love.
 So test just a little bit at first, and if that's ok, then wait til next week to test a little more... and so on.